Skip to main content

 Audio and Speech

-Audio tools are configured per chatbot under Tools.
+Audio and speech capabilities are configured per chatbot under Chatbot settings > Conversation > Capabilities.

 Speech to Text